-Ranging from general science know-how to perfecting your skills, these science technicians tips will help you make the most out of everyday science apparatus and save you precious time.
+Ranging from general science know-how to perfecting your skills, these science technicians prep room tips will help you make the most out of everyday science apparatus and save you precious time.

-Laminated sheets with a 2p sized circle with a line down the middle.
+Laminated sheets with a 2p-sized circle with a line down the middle.
 Tiny circle to the left.
 Students fill the large circle with cold water using a pipette.
-Place 1 crystal in the tiny circle.
-Using the pipette, push the crystal to the edge of the droplet – do not agitate the droplet – start the stop clock.
+Place one crystal in the tiny circle.
+Using the pipette, push the crystal to the edge of the droplet—do not agitate the droplet—start the stop clock.
 Time how long it takes for the purple colour to reach the line.
-Repeat steps 1 – 4 with warm water.
+Repeat steps 1–4 with warm water.

 — Rebecca Quinton, Tring School

-Colour code the tops of dropper bottles for chemicals so they are easy to sort out at the end of lessons.
+Colour code the tops of dropper bottles for chemicals so they’re easy to sort out at the end of lessons.

 — Leslie Aspey, The Maelor School

-We have laminated lab request sheets (colour coded for different days) so we can write on them then wipe off later / and also the teachers can write comments or feedback too.
+We have laminated lab request sheets (colour coded for different days) so we can write on them then wipe off later—the teachers can also write comments or feedback too.

 — Andrew Beal, Highdown School and Sixth Form